Frequently Asked Questions

 Are there many security jobs in Ireland?

 Currently there are lots of security jobs available in Ireland.
 All the main companies have vacancies nationwide and demand far outstrips supply.
-ICSE are a feeder academy for many of Irelands leading security providers.
-We arrange interviews for learners on our courses with these companies while candidates are completing our training programs.
 Many of our learners have job offers (pending successful completion of the training and attaining a PSA licence) before they finish our courses!